Sckuhzie/billy-bot/README.md

 ## Planned features

-- [x] Class to handle global variables
-  - [ ] Make it robust to typing
 - [x] Randomly insult people
   - [x] Proper reply to messages
   - [ ] Check for message stack only two messages (discord api limitation ?) (fetch the message from their ID)
   - [ ] Add multiple system prompt to introduce private jokes in the answers
   - [ ] Benchmark other LLMs to see if some of them are better (Now, it answer always the same thing to the same message)
-- [ ] Check modification in youtube playlist
-  - [ ] Handle saves correctly on deployement

 ## Usefull links